rm511130/Physna_Training/README.md

 - When you first access a Physna Environment, you will be asked to set preferences and to accept the storing of cookies on your device.
 - If your username has yet to be created, please refer to the [User Management](#user_management) section of this User Guide.

+## Workshop Task 1

+a.
+Ask your Physna point of contact for your username to be created.
+b.

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>
 ### 3a.
 Main Landing Page